jangsa/HomomorphicEncryptionLibs-example/HElib/README.md

 ```
 git clone https://github.com/shaih/HElib.git
 cd ./HElib/src
-make # this creates "fhe.a" in the current directory and that's what you application works with.
+make # This generates "fhe.a" in the current directory and that's what you application works with.
 ```

 4.Run test programs (optional)
--This runs into several errors right now@15th July 2018.
-[See the issue](https://github.com/shaih/HElib/issues/228)
 ```
 make check
 ```